Gin Rummy Strategies

 Teaser Gin Rummy Rules of Thumb

-If you first want to learn how Gin Rummy actually works, feel free to start on our page about the Gin Rummy rules, maybe play a few training rounds at the Palace, and then come back here.
+If you first want to learn how Gin Rummy actually works, feel free to start on our page about the Gin Rummy rules, maybe play a few training rounds at the Palace, and then come back here to learn more Gin Rummy strategies.
+If you want even more, continue to the advanced Gin Rummy Maneuvers later.

-The seven tips in this lesson refer to the common style of playing Gin Rummy.
-If you would like advice on the recommended playing behavior for the custom rules, you can find an initial overview on our page about the Gin Rummy variants.
-But now let’s really get started with the Gin Rummy rules of thumb!
+The seven Gin Rummy tips in this lesson refer to the standard rules for playing Gin Rummy.
+If you would like tips and strategies for playing Gin Rummy with custom rules, you can find an initial overview on our page about the Gin Rummy variants.
+But now let’s really get started with the essential Gin Rummy strategies!

 1) Organize Your Gin Rummy Hand